How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 Any items that you’re keeping in the house should be washed in cold water with at least two cups of vinegar added to the machine.
 It may take multiple washes to fully eradicate the smell.

-Bring items that can’t go through the machine such as window treatments to the dry cleaners and let them know that you need to remove the smoke smell.
+Take items that can’t be machine-washed, like window treatments, to the dry cleaners and let them know you need to eliminate the smoke odor.

 Once the items are cleaned, don’t bring them back into a house that still reeks of smoke.
 Protect them with garbage bags and put them in storage until you’ve completed the rest of the steps.